 Box 4.
 This is an optional box.
 Check the box to indicate whether the insured was chronically or terminally ill.
 Also enter the latest date certified.
 If the insured was neither chronically nor terminally ill, leave this box blank.
-See Chronically ill individual and Terminally ill individual earlier.
+See Chronically ill individual and Terminally ill individual on page 23.